AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 Before user starts with withdrawal, it is necessary to ensure that the pool for the given assets has already been loaded.

 Bridge expects RCT token on input and Curve LP token on output to perform withdrawal.
 Rollup Processor transfers RCT tokens to the bridge.
 Then a check is performed whether the pool for the given assets has already been loaded and the RCT token has already been deployed.
-Next check assures that the input and output tokens belongs to the same pool.
+Next check assures that the input and output tokens belong to the same pool.
 If the check passes, it searches for the right pool.
 In the next step, the bridge claims earned rewards and exchanges them for Curve LP token if sufficient amount is present.
 Followed by a calculation of how many Curve LP tokens is represented by the amount of RCT tokens on input and will be withdrawn.
 It continues with withdrawal of Curve LP tokens.
 The bridge calls curveRewards contract to transfer the Convex LP tokens to the bridge.
 Next, the bridge calls the Booster to withdraw the deposited Curve LP tokens.
 It starts by burning the Convex LP tokens, then retrieves Curve LP tokens from Staker contract.
 If sufficient funds are not available, Staker pulls more deposited Curve LP tokens from the specific Curve pool liquidity gauge contract.
-Desired amount of Curve LP tokens is then retrieved and transferred back to the bridge (Note 3).
+Desired amount of Curve LP tokens is then retrieved and transferred back to the bridge (Note 4).
 Finally, RCT tokens are burned and Rollup Processor recovers the Curve LP tokens.

-Note 3: Caveat - read section Swapping and staking rewards and drawbacks of the solution
+Note 4: Caveat - read section Swapping and staking rewards and drawbacks of the solution

 Claimed rewards are the boosted CRV tokens, CVX tokens and for some pools some additional rewards.
 The most notable reward tokens - CRV and CVX - are swapped for Curve LP tokens and staked by the next deposit.
 Minimum amount required for the conversion to happen is set to 200 tokens, about $160 worth of rewards.
 If rewards cannot be converted, the rewards are still owned by the bridge sufficient amount has accumulated.
 Only CRV and CVX rewards are processed, additional rewards are not for their insignificance.